1.1 Departments or Organizations

-1.1.7 Deputy heads will be expected to provide a guarantee of a reasonable job offer for those employees subject to work force adjustment for whom they know or can predict employment availability in the core public administration.
+1.1.7 Deputy heads will be expected to provide a guarantee of a reasonable job offer for those employees subject to work force adjustment for whom they know or can predict employment availability in the Core Public Administration.

-1.1.8 Where a deputy head cannot provide a guarantee of a reasonable job offer, the deputy head will provide 120 days to consider the three options outlined in Part VI of this Directive to all opting employees before a decision is required of them.
-If the employee fails to select an option, the employee will be deemed to have selected Option (a), twelve-month surplus priority period in which to secure a reasonable job offer.
+1.1.8 Where a deputy head cannot provide a guarantee of a reasonable job offer, the deputy head will provide 120 days to consider the three Options outlined in Part VI of this Directive to all opting employees before a decision is required of them.
+If the employee fails to select an option, the employee will be deemed to have selected Option (a), Twelve-month surplus priority period in which to secure a reasonable job offer.

-1.1.9 The deputy head shall make a determination to either provide a guarantee of a reasonable job offer or access to the options set out in section 6.3 of this Directive, upon request of any indeterminate affected employee who can demonstrate that his or her duties have already ceased to exist.
+1.1.9 The deputy head shall make a determination to either provide a guarantee of a reasonable job offer or access to the Options set out in section 6.3 of this Directive, upon request of any indeterminate affected employee who can demonstrate that his or her duties have already ceased to exist.

-1.1.10 Departments or organizations shall send written notice to the PSC of the employee's surplus status, and shall send to the PSC such details, forms, résumés, and other material as the PSC may from time to time prescribe as necessary for it to discharge its function.
+1.1.10 Departments or organizations shall send written notice to the PSC of the employee's surplus status, and shall send to the PSC such details, forms, resumes, and other material as the PSC may from time to time prescribe as necessary for it to discharge its function.